-We spotlight 10 of the most compelling academic studies published in 2017, which delve into meaty topics such as venture-backed startups, artificial intelligence and the spread of disinformation.
+We spotlight some of the most interesting academic studies published in early 2018, which delve into topics such as fake news, audience analytics, populism, virtual reality and fact-checking.

 Foodborne illness can hide in our favorite comestibles.
 Luckily, researchers are developing tools to identify outbreaks and mitigate risks.

 Immigrants to the United States who are not citizens are more likely to have worse oral health compared to natives and naturalized citizens.

 Research on consumer attitudes toward digital privacy and the practices of tech companies that shape data collection and use policies.

 Cannabidiol, a.k.a.
 CBD, is a marijuana extract associated with therapeutic benefits.
 We gathered research that evaluates these claims.

 Nearly one-third of mayors believe that city policies won’t lessen health disparities, according to new research from Drexel University.

 Research examining the health effects of bike sharing, distribution of access to these services, use of helmets and more.

 Do food labels work?
 This roundup highlights studies that explore effects of food labeling campaigns on consumer perceptions and purchases.